Royal Library, Denmark

-The Royal Library (Det Kongelige Bibliotek) in Copenhagen is the national library of Denmark and the university library of the University of Copenhagen.
+The Royal Library (Det Kongelige Bibliotek) in Copenhagen is the national library of Denmark and the academic library of the University of Copenhagen.
 It is among the largest libraries in the world and the largest in the Nordic countries.
 In 2017, it merged with the State and University Library in Aarhus to form a combined national library.
 The combined library organisation (the separate library locations in Copenhagen and Aarhus are maintained) is known as the Royal Danish Library (Det Kgl.
 Bibliotek).

 It contains numerous historical treasures, and a copy of all works printed in Denmark since the 17th century are deposited there.
 Thanks to extensive donations in the past, the library holds nearly all known Danish printed works back to and including the first Danish books, printed in 1482 by Johann Snell.

 History

 The library was founded in 1648 by King Frederik III, who contributed a comprehensive collection of European works.
 It was opened to the public in 1793.

 In 1989, it was merged with the prestigious Copenhagen University Library (founded in 1482) (UB1).
 In 2005, it was merged with the Danish National Library for Science and Medicine (UB2), now the Faculty Library of Natural and Health Sciences.
 The official name of the organization as of 1 January 2006 is The Royal Library, the National Library of Denmark and the Copenhagen University Library.
 In 2008, the Danish Folklore Archive was merged with the Royal Library.